merkle-open/aem-generic-multifield/README.md

 ![multifield dialog](docs/item.png)

 #### Storage
-In the reporsitory the content is stored like this:
+In the repository the content is stored like this:

 ![content](docs/repo.png)